Inspired by Dear Abby — a column my mother, Ann, loved — Ask Ann is a curated space for spiritual perspective on everyday life questions.

 Book a Tarot Reading

-One hour readings by phone.
-Serving Canada and the United States.
+One-hour readings by phone, serving clients across Canada and the United States.

 Order A Numerology Report